Topic offers

 - Bachelor/Master thesis in the area of "Personal Productivity"

-Business Information Systems, Tutor: Fabian Lohmar, M.Sc. - Machine Learning as a Tool for Conceptual Engineering?
+Bachelor Thesis, Master Thesis Business Information Systems, Tutor: Fabian Lohmar, M.Sc. - Machine Learning as a Tool for Conceptual Engineering?
+Abstract

 Information systems development is essentially concerned with language development (clarification and sources per request).
 Broadly, this poses the question if information systems can support conceptual engineering and, if so, in what regards.
 Machine learning (ML) might be a fruitful first step to guide this analysis.
 Contemporary ML approaches are inductive (cf. Rescher 1980): they generate potentially novel generalizations based on a set of observations.
 Researchers like Rees (2022) therefore suggest that they might guide the development of novel concepts.